What are the effects of a traumatic brain injury?

 Behavioral effects may include:

-What are the mental health-related effects of TBI that I need to be aware of?
+What are the effects of TBI that could be mistaken for another condition?

 “I’d say that the biggest thing that I had to deal with was frustration.
 I didn’t know why I was forgetful all the time or always in a bad mood.
 I didn’t know that I had a traumatic brain injury.”

 Some people with TBI think about harming themselves.
-You might think others would be better off without you or you might feel there is no other way out of your problems.
+You might believe that others would be better off without you or that there is no other way out of your problems.
 These thoughts need immediate attention.
 It’s important that you talk to someone right away if you have thoughts of death or suicide.
-If you are thinking about death or suicide, call the Veterans Crisis Line, at 1-800-273-8255 and Press 1.
-You can also use the Veterans Crisis Line online chat.
-Both services provide free, confidential support 24 hours a day, seven days a week.
+If you are thinking about death or suicide, call the Veterans Crisis Line at 1-800-273-8255 and Press 1.
+You can also use the Veterans Crisis Line online chat or send a text message to 838255.
+These services provide free, confidential support 24 hours a day, 7 days a week, 365 days a year.

 What can I do about the effects of TBI?

 Many Veterans receive effective treatment for TBI.
 During a TBI evaluation, you and your doctor will discuss what caused your injury.
-You may also talk about how to deal with the physical, cognitive, and behavioral symptoms and effects such as difficulty concentrating, headaches, and impacts on your daily life.
+You may also talk about how to deal with the physical, cognitive, and behavioral symptoms and effects, such as difficulty concentrating and headaches, and how these things affect your daily life.

 Your doctor may recommend counseling to help you learn ways to manage the effects of TBI.
-Because TBI is a brain injury, it can also affect the way that the brain functions and medications may be needed to help you cope with the effects.
+A brain injury can affect the way that the brain functions, and medications may be needed or changed to assist in recovery and coping.

 What can I do to manage the effects of TBI?